chrissirimat/Pushy/README.md

 # Pushy
-clone of git made in Java
+clone of git.
+Recreation of a shell programming assignment in Java

 commands:
 - init: creates a pushy repository